 \section{Simplicity is typical}

-At this section we conclude the proof of Theorem \ref{theo: main}.
-We start by recalling a criterion established by Avila and Viana in \cite{AvV1} to get simplicity of the Lyapunov spectrum for fiber-bunched cocycles over topological Markov shifts.
+In this section we conclude the proof of Theorem \ref{theo: main}.
+We begin recalling a criterion established by Avila and Viana in \cite{AvV1} that guarantees the simplicity of the Lyapunov spectrum of a fiber-bunched cocycle over a topological Markov shift.